-But if she glaringly flew through the city, she may immediately give herself away, ruining both the surprise of her future meeting with Jun as well as informing the local authorities that they had an esteemed guest which required immediate chaperoning.
-In the worst case, the authorities may expel her before she could attend this ‘wedding’.
+But suppose she glaringly flew through the city.
+In that case, she may immediately give herself away, ruining the surprise of her future meeting with Jun and informing the local authorities that they had an esteemed guest that required immediate chaperoning.
+In the worst case, the ruler may expel her before she can attend this 'wedding'.

-Luckily, there was a crowd of humans here at her beck and call.
+Luckily, a crowd of humans was here at her beck and call.

 "You people," she edged her voice with an irresistible will.
 "Show me the way to West Lake."

 "THIS WAY!"
 A crowd of humans stood to attention.